NathanKlineInstitute/netpyne-STDP/README.md

 # NeuroSim CartPole model
-Adatapted from SMARTAgent in early June2021
+Adatapted from SMARTAgent on May 24th

 A closed-loop neuronal network model that senses dynamic visual information from the AIgame enviroment and learns to produce actions that maximize game reward through spike-timing dependent reinforcement learning.

 ### Install on Mac